pvigier/pvigier.github.io-jekyll/_posts/2019-06-30-vagabond-dungeon-cave-generation-part2.md

 <!--more-->

-# Removing isolated cells
+# Removing Isolated Cells

 The first thing I did is implementing a flood fill to remove unreachable cells:

 ![](/media/img/vagabond-dungeon-cave-generation-part2/flood_fill.gif){: width="400" .center-image .modal-image }

-# Multiple corridors between rooms
+# Multiple Corridors Between Rooms

 Something really nice that I discovered when playing with the parameters of the generator is that if we make the noise around the rooms touching, interesting things happen.